wlycdgrfromflatiron/wly_big_budget/spec.md

 [See docs/BigBudget_ER_Diagram.png for complete associations diagram]

 - [x] Using Ruby on Rails for the project

 - [x] Include at least one has_many relationship (x has_many y e.g. User has_many Recipes)
     -User has_many Carts, PrefabStores, PrefabItems, UserTags
     -Tag has_many UserTags, CartStoreTags, CartItemTags, PrefabItemTags,           PrefabStoreTags -PrefabStore has_many CartStores, PrefabStoreTags
     -PrefabItem has_many CartItems, PrefabItemTags
+    -Cart has_many CartItems
+    -CartStore has_many CartStoreTags
+    -CartItem has_many CartItemTags

+    also, Cart has_one CartStore, has_one PrefabStore through CartStore

 - [x] Include at least one belongs_to relationship (x belongs_to y e.g. Post belongs_to User)
     -UserTag belongs_to User, Tag
     -PrefabStore belongs_to User
     -PrefabStoreTag belongs_to PrefabStore, Tag
     -PrefabItem belongs_to User
     -PrefabItemTag belongs_to Prefab_Item, Tag
+    -Cart belongs_to User
+    -CartStore belongs_to Cart
+    -CartStore belongs_to PrefabStore (optional)
+    -CartStoreTag belongs_to Cart_store, Tag
+    -CartItem belongs_to Cart, belongs_to PrefabItem (optional)
+    -CartItemTag belongs_to CartItem, Tag

 - [x] Include at least one has_many through relationship (x has_many y through z e.g. Recipe has_many Items through Ingredients)
     -User has_many Tags through UserTags
     -Tag has_many...